sdht0/graphiti/examples/quickstart/README.md

 This example demonstrates the basic functionality of Graphiti, including:

-1. Connecting to a Neo4j or FalkorDB database
+1. Connecting to a graph database
 2. Initializing Graphiti indices and constraints
 3. Adding episodes to the graph
 4. Searching the graph with semantic and keyword matching